radicle-foundation/radworks-governance/purpose.md

 # Our Purpose 🌱

 ## Preamble
 The purpose serves to constitute Radworks, memorializing what we believe and the organization’s raison d’etre.
 It’s intended as a living document: a North Star that the community can return to for clarity in times of change, challenge, confusion, or conflict.
-If successful, this document will help protect and further Radwork’s purpose over time as we collectively navigate change.
+If successful, this document will help protect and further Radworks' purpose over time as we collectively navigate change.

 ## Foundational Beliefs
 1. Freedom - That technology should be developed to promote freedom and privacy, no matter where you are in the world.